andrew/ultimate-awesome/README.md

 - [awesome-slam-datasets](https://github.com/qxiaofan/awesome-slam-datasets) - SLAM常见数据集汇总.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [awesome-vibe-coding](https://github.com/taskade/awesome-vibe-coding) - 🚀 The complete guide to vibe coding — build software with AI through natural language prompts.
 Tools, frameworks, best practices, and resources curated by Taskade.
-- [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).